404src/exocore/_articles/ccna-summary.md

 - Virtual interface: This interface is used when communicating with wireless clients to relay DHCP requests, perform client web authentication, etc.
 - Sevice port interface: If the service port is used, this interface is bound to it and used for out-of-band management.
 - Dynamic interface: These are the interfaces used to map a WLAN to a VLAN.
 For example, traffic from the 'Internal' WLAN will be sent to the wired network from the WLC's 'Internal' dynamic interface.

+LAG (Link Aggregation)
+- Similar to EtherChannel on switches, LAG enables multiple physical ports on a WLC to operate as one logical group.
+Thus, LAG enables load balancing across links between devices and redundancy.
+If one link fails, the other links in the LAG bundle will continue to function.
+- By default all eight ports will be included in the LAG bundle if you have enabled LAG on a Cisco WLC that contains eight distribution system ports.
+    - A distribution system port is a data port that typically conenects to a switch in 802.1Q trunk mode.
+- LAG requires only one functional physical port in order to pass client traffic
+- If all but one port in a LAG bundle fails, that port will pass client traffic for all failed ports.
+- Distribution system ports can be configured to work in pairs or independently of each other if LAG is disabled.
+By default, a Cisco WLC's distribution system port operate in 802.1Q trunk mode, forming a trunk link between each WLC distribution system port and the switch to which it is connected.
+- When enabled, LAG modifies this config so that the ports are bundled and no longer operate as independent trunk links.

 ## 2.8 Describe AP and WLC management access connections (Telnet, SSH, HTTP, HTTPS, console, and TACACS+/RADIUS)
 WLC config: